How to Finger Crochet a Bag: No Hook, No Problem

 Is finger crochet easier than regular crochet?

-For most beginners, yes.
-Finger crochet eliminates the need to learn how to hold and maneuver a crochet hook, which is often the biggest barrier to entry.
-The finger crochet technique is more intuitive because your fingers have greater dexterity and sensitivity than a rigid metal hook.
-This finger crochet bag pattern is an excellent first project before graduating to hook-based crochet patterns.
+For most beginners, yes, finger crochet removes the need to learn how to hold and maneuver a hook, which is often the biggest barrier.
+It’s more intuitive because your fingers have more dexterity than a rigid hook, making this a great first project before moving on to hook-based patterns.